webda2l/symfony-docs/reference/constraints/Unique.rst

 **type**: ``boolean`` **default**: ``true``

 By default, this constraint stops at the first violation.
-If the option is set to ``false``, validation will continue on all elements and return all detected :class:`Symfony\\Component\\Validator\\ConstraintViolation` object.
+If this option is set to ``false``, validation continues on all elements and returns all detected :class:`Symfony\\Component\\Validator\\ConstraintViolation` objects.

 .. versionadded:: 7.3